azadbolour/boardgame/BACKLOG.md

 ## Technical Debt

 - Currently storage of games in the database is not in focus.
-It is only partially implemented.
-Work in progress.
+  Restoration of games from teh database remains to be implemented.

 - Add error boundary for React.